 CLASSROOM FOOD POLICY

-· Please request permission from your child’s teacher before brining snacks to school.
+- Please request permission from your child’s teacher before bringing snacks to school.

 - All snacks/treats MUST be store bought and individually wrapped.

 - 24 hours notice is required.

 - Healthy treats are encouraged!